pooja00123/E-Commerce/client/README.md

 # To use Redis we need to install StackExchange.Redis nuget package

+# To install cuid

+npm install cuid
+It is used to genertate uniques strings, here we need to generate unique string type id for each basket.

 # To generate a component without test file

 ng g c <component name> --skip-tests